henningheyen/Fruits-And-Vegetables-Detection-Dataset/README.md

 # Load a pretrained model (e.g. YOLOv8m)
 model = YOLO('yolov8m.yaml')  # build a new model from YAML

-# Fine tuning the model on our custom dataset
+# Fine tuning the model on custom dataset
 results = model.train(data='LVIS_Fruits_And_Vegetables/data.yaml', epochs=50, imgsz=640)
 ```

 Training locally can be time-consuming.
-We have trained the models using Ultrylitics HUB Cloud compute resources.
+The models have been trained using Ultrylitics HUB Cloud compute resources.
 Three models have been trained based on different sizes of the pre-trained models (`yolov8m`, `yolov8l`, `yolov8x).
 The model weights for each model have been stored in `.pt` format in the [Model_Weights](Model_Weights) folder (just unzip).
 Performance ranges from `0.152` for the `medium` model to `0.202` for the `xlarge` model measured by mAP50-95 (see [Figure](Figures/mAP50-95 by Model Size.png)).

 ## Inference

-The [demo](demp.ipynb) contains examples on how to run inference.
+The [demo](demp.ipynb) contains examples of how to run inference.
 Example images with detection using the `xlarge` model can be found in the [Example_Results](Example_Results) folder.

-To test our models on a web interface check out the **[Ultralytics Inference API](https://hub.ultralytics.com/projects/AIhZh0lIAJko7snRmM5f)** under the `Preview` tab.
+To test the models on a web interface check out the **[Ultralytics Inference API](https://hub.ultralytics.com/projects/AIhZh0lIAJko7snRmM5f)** under the `Preview` tab.

 <div>
     <img src="Figures/inference_api.png" width="750"/>